 The great thing about Twitter is that it works on a “little and often” model of content publishing, so you can drip-feed content to people over an extended period of time.

-Event strategy for Twitter
+Event marketing for Twitter

 Create Tweets to promote the different elements of your event.
 Pin the most important or popular ones to the top.